-Unless…we were willing to do it the “old way” the way it was done in years past when travelers wrote letters or sent telegrams to homeowners in various countries asking if they could rent a room, apartment or house for a long term holiday.
+Unless, we were willing to do it the “old way” the way it was done in years past when travelers wrote letters or sent telegrams to homeowners in various countries asking if they could rent a room, apartment, or house for a long term holiday.

 |Cross atop a distant rock on the shore at low tide.|

 As time progressed, most travel arrangements were often made through travel agencies.
 But for those seeking a vacation home, one was basically on their own.
-Its only been through the magic of the Internet that short term rentals of fully equipped properties has evolved into a major industry, allowing travelers such as us, the luxury of using technology to connect “us” with “them” all the way across the world.
+It’s only been through the magic of the Internet that short term rentals of fully equipped properties have evolved into a major industry, allowing travelers such as us, the luxury of using technology to connect “us” with “them” all the way across the world.

 |We drove by the runway our plane used when we arrived at the tiny airport in Savusavu.|